A FAQ is a list of Frequently Asked Questions. Click on a heading to display more detail on that topic.

 What is U3A Moreland’s future?

-In April 2015 U3A Moreland began with 30 members; in February 2016 it has 135 members.
+In April 2015 U3A Moreland began with 30 members; in December 2019 it has 227 active members.
 As new members join we will expand the range of courses presented.
 We need your help to continue to grow by becoming a member and sharing your skills, knowledge and spirit.

 How is U3A Moreland funded?